Para ver esta página en español haga clic aquí

 Our Mission

-The Douglass Community Land Trust plants the roots of affordability, security, and prosperity for current and future generations.
+The Douglass Community Land Trust (Douglass CLT) plants the roots of affordability, security, and prosperity for current and future generations.
 We enable the inclusive and equitable development and preservation of permanently affordable housing, local small business, and other public assets through community ownership of land, today.

 Available Homes